 In the treatment of Crohn's ileitis or ileocolitis, the dose of Pentasa usually is four 250 mg capsules four times daily (a total of 4 grams a day).
 For maintenance of remission in patients after surgery, the dose of Pentasa is between 3-4 grams daily.

 Olsalazine (Dipentum) is a capsule filled with a drug in which two molecules of 5-ASA are joined together by a chemical bond.
 In this form, the 5-ASA cannot be absorbed from the stomach and intestine.
 Intestinal bacteria are able to break apart the two molecules releasing the active individual 5-ASA molecules into the intestine.
 Since intestinal bacteria are more abundant in the ileum and colon, most of the active 5-ASA is released in these areas.
 Therefore, olsalazine is most effective for disease that is limited to the ileum or colon.
-Although clinical studies have shown that olsalazine is effective for maintenance of remission in ulcerative colitis, up to 11% of patients experience diarrhea when taking olsalazine.
+Although clinical studies have shown that olsalazine is effective for maintenance of remission in ulcerative colitis, some patients experience diarrhea when taking olsalazine.
 Because of this, olsalazine is not often used.
 The recommended dose of olsalazine is 500 mg twice a day.

 Balsalazide (Colazal) is a capsule in which the 5-ASA is linked by a chemical bond to another molecule that is inert (without effect on the intestine) and prevents the 5-ASA from being absorbed.
 This drug is able to travel through the intestine unchanged until it reaches the end of the small bowel (terminal ileum) and colon.
 There, intestinal bacteria split the 5-ASA and the inert molecule releasing the 5-ASA.
 Because intestinal bacteria are most abundant in the terminal ileum and colon, balsalazide is used to treat inflammation predominantly localized to the colon.